flutter/devtools/CONTRIBUTING.md

 - Fetch branches/commits from the upstream DevTools: `git fetch upstream`
 - From your local branch, merge in the upstream master branch: `git merge upstream/master`

-## Development

-To run DevTools as a Flutter web app, from the packages/devtools_app directory:

-- `flutter run -d chrome`

-To test release performance:

-- `flutter run -d web-server --release --dart-define=FLUTTER_WEB_USE_SKIA=true`

-You can also use `-d headless-server`, which will start a headless server that serves the HTML files for the DevTools Flutter app.

 ## Development (DevTools server + DevTools Flutter web app)